sarthaknegi07-sn/ATHENA-ISL-Recognition/README.md

-# THENA: Deep Learning-Based Indian Sign Language (ISL) Recognition System
+# ATHENA: Deep Learning-Based Indian Sign Language (ISL) Recognition System

 Project **ATHENA** is a high-performance, real-time Indian Sign Language (ISL) recognition system.
 It leverages computer vision and deep learning to translate hand gestures into text (0-9, A-Z) with high stability and accuracy.